 Lake Spokane at the Long Lake Dam

-The elevation of Lake Spokane this morning is 1535.6, which is normal summer level.
-Over the next week we expect the elevation of Lake Spokane to stay about the same.
-NOTE: Avista has drawn down NINE MILE Reservoir, ABOVE NINE MILE DAM, by about 12 feet to facilitate on-going construction there.
+The elevation of Lake Spokane this morning is 1535.1, which is about 10 inches below maximum.
+Over the next week we expect the elevation of Lake Spokane to increase some.
+NOTE: Avista has drawn down NINE MILE Reservoir, ABOVE NINE MILE DAM, by about 6 feet to facilitate on-going construction there.
 This will NOT affect the Lake Spokane (aka Long Lake) reservoir.
-We expect the elevation of Nine Mile reservoir to increase early next week.
+We expect the elevation of Nine Mile reservoir to stay at this elevation for the next few weeks.

 Check below for information about: